The CHOICE Program

 CHOICE: An Alternative Option

-Since its inception in 1974, the CHOICE program has provided an alternative learning experience for seventh and eighth graders.
+Since its inception in 1974, the CHOICE program has provided an alternative learning experience for seventh and eighth-graders.
 In this smaller-school atmosphere, students and teachers can work together to create a positive, supportive community.
 CHOICE develops a close-knit community of learners over a two-year period.
 In addition to its academic focus, the program especially seeks to foster personal growth and development.
-Group process, community service and self-governance help students form a sense of community that is special and meaningful.
-There is also an emphasis on technology in the program as students are issued iPads as their personal learning device throughout the school year.
+Group process, community service, and self-governance help students form a sense of community that is special and meaningful.

-The curriculum includes mathematics, science, Humanities and CHOICE Studies while students integrate with the main building for world language, quarterly and PE/music.
+The curriculum includes mathematics, science, Humanities, and CHOICE Studies while students integrate with the main building for world language, quarterly, and PE/music.
 Lunch is also in the main building in the cafeteria of the student's choosing.
-In math, students follow the Math 7-2 curriculum in seventh grade that prepares them for the high school level math class in eighth grade.
-Both Math 8-2 and Math 8-3 classes are taught in CHOICE, however, students recommended for Math 8-1 will need to take math in the main building since that is not offered in CHOICE.
+In math, students follow the Math 7-2 curriculum in seventh grade which prepares them for the high school level math class in eighth grade.
+Both Math 8-2 and Math 8-3 classes are taught in CHOICE, however, students recommended for Math 8-1 will need to take math in one of the other houses since that is not offered in CHOICE.
 Science classes emphasize hands-on laboratory learning and science applications.
-The two-year program includes life science, earth science and chemistry with a focus on the garden in year one and the study of the Catherine Road stream in year two.
+The two-year program includes life science, earth science, and chemistry with a focus on the garden in year one and the study of the Catherine Road stream in year two.
 The Humanities program combines the teaching of English and social studies and focuses on historical turning points.
 Much of the writing process and reading of novels will be done through the lens of history.

-The CHOICE Studies period allows students to explore individual interests, typically through interdisciplinary study of major social, political, scientific and economic issues of our times.
+The CHOICE Studies period is a class unique to Choice that incorporates many different activities and serves several different purposes.
 Some activities addressed during this period are academic in nature, while others focus on the team aspect of the CHOICE program.
-There are activities like Electives that are traditional to CHOICE and completed during CHOICE Studies, while other activities are ever-evolving as current events, new trends in education and student interests dictate.
+There are activities like Electives that are traditional to CHOICE, where students lead the instruction in an area they are passionate about, while other activities are ever-evolving as current events, new trends in education and student interests dictate.
 As an end-of-year project, students will work in teams to create a documentary film on a topic they are passionate about.
 This culminates with the annual CHOICE Film Festival in June.

-In early Spring, sixth grade students will hear a presentation about the Choice program and be invited to an open house in the Choice building.
+In early Spring, sixth grade students will hear a presentation about the Choice program and be invited to an open house in the Choice classrooms.
 There will also be an evening presentation to parents of interested students.
 Students must complete an application for admission.
 The overwhelming popularity of the program has necessitated a lottery system for applicants and those accepted will be notified in late May.
 Others will be placed on a waitlist and notified if any openings occur.
-All applications that are complete and on time will be considered for the lottery.
+All applications that are complete and on time will be part of the lottery.

 Link to Informational Video

-Thursday, May 26 - Deadline to submit an application via the Google Form below
+Friday, May 5 - Deadline to submit applications via the Google Form linked below

 Follow us on